Skip to main content

 A character is a person or animal in a story.
 The setting is where and sometimes when the story happens.

 Knowing the character and setting helps children organize what they read.
+These story parts give readers a place to begin when they talk about the text.

 Example If Mia reads under a tree at school, Mia is the character and the schoolyard is the setting.